leeychee/mlayout/README.md

 Get Golang type's memory layout
 ============================================================

 The lib will get golang type's memory layout.
-The order of struct's fields will use a different memory layout.
+Different order of struct's fields will use a different memory layout.

 ## Usage